Daniel-SanchezG/VORTEX_FINAL/README.md

 # With full analysis
 docker run -v "$(pwd)/outputs:/app/outputs" -v "$(pwd)/DATA:/app/DATA" vortex --input "DATA/raw/input_data.xlsx" --output-dir "outputs" --full
 ```

+The`--full` flag activates the feature importance analysis through RFECV, which identifies and ranks the most important features.
+The process can be computationally intensive depending on the available resources, so it is disabled by default.

 4. For real-world analysis: